-- " If the door opens, release the button 4 and press the stop button once on the wall control unit to change the motor's direction, then Press and hold Button 4 on the transmitter to close the door. - " If the door is closed too far, press Button 1 to "inch" the door towards open.
+- " If the door opens, release button 4 and press the stop button once on the wall control unit to change the direction of the motor.
+Then press and hold Button 4 on the transmitter to close the door. - " If the door is closed too far, press Button 1 to "inch" the door towards open.

-When happy with the close limit position, press Button 2 to store this in memory.
-The open green led will starts to flash.
+When happy with the close limit position, press Button 2 to store this in the memory.
+The open green LED will starts to flash.